 Submitted work can be accepted, rejected or conditionally accepted.
 Authors have the right to appeal the decision when they disagree with it and, in such case, a new member of the editorial commission will be consulted for a final advice.

 Articles in Portuguese, in Spanish or in English are accepted for publication in History and Philosophy of Biology.
 Submitted articles must all present an abstract in the original language and also a version in English.
 Articles in English must present an additional abstract in Portuguese.
 All abstracts must be around 200 words short.
 Five keywords able to identify the work must also be presented.
 The keywords, separate with semicolons, shall specify the article’s theme and the broad subfields in which it fits (for instance: philosophy of genetics), in direct order; also, if it is the case, central personalities in the text must also be presented in indirect order (e.g.: Darwin, Charles).

-All acknowledgements must be inserted at the end of the text, in a session named “Acknowledgements”.
+Funding must be inserted at the end of the text, in a section called "Acknowledgments".
 Personal acknowledgements shall precede acknowledgements to institutions and agencies.
 Footnotes with acknowledgements must not be added.
-Acknowledgements to funding, as well as acknowledgements to peer collaboration and mentions to the origin of an article (like a thesis) must all be in this session.
+Acknowledgements to peer collaboration and peer review and mentions to the origin of an article (like a thesis) must all be in this session.
 In the case of multiple authors’ articles in which contributions were different for each author, this fact must also be put in evidence in the same session, now to be named “Acknowledgements and credits”.

 Originals must be sent in .doc or .rtf format for the following e-mail address: firstname.lastname@example.org.

 The message sent with the articles shall inform the reader that it is about a new original work being submitted for publication on the journal Philosophy and History of Biology.